DevelopIntelligenceBoulder/hello-angular-1/README.md

     * Packages needed for this application will be installed (i.e. Angular and Express)
     * The Node/Express Web Server will start
 4. Go to `http://localhost:8080/src` in your web browser

+##Where to go from here?
+[DevelopIntelligence](http://www.developintelligence.com/) offers a variety of [classes on Angular](http://www.developintelligence.com/catalog/web-development-training/angularjs).
+Check out the [Introduction to AngularJS](http://www.developintelligence.com/catalog/web-development-training/angularjs/introduction-to-angularjs) or the [AngularJS Boot Camp](http://www.developintelligence.com/catalog/web-development-training/angularjs/angularjs-boot-camp) to get your team up to speed.